jdegene/GridGrowth/README.md

 	- "exp": value - dist ^ falloff_weight
 	- "log": math.log(dist, falloff_weight)

 * **falloff_weight** is used to calculate :falloff_type:.
+Its influence is dependent on the function used.
 Can be float.
 If None:
 	- "linear": 1
 	- "exp": 2
 	- "log": math.e

-* **optimize_input** as the number of steps and as such iterations (full traversal over all cells/pixels) is determined by the maxium strength (including all modifiers) a large absolute value here will lead to "empty" iterations where no values are set.
-If :optimize_output" is true, the strength value are tried to be reduced by determining their greatest common divisor and dividing all kernel strengths by it.
-An initial kernel setup of (40,50,300) is as such reduced to (4,5,30).
-The :falloff_weight: is reduced by the same amount BUT only supported for linear falloff.

 ## Using GeoTiffs